Bug report #14504

-#4 Updated by Maximilian Krambach over 4 years ago
+#4 Updated by Maximilian Krambach about 5 years ago

 Sorry, I was wrong.
 Upon further investigation, Intersection seems not to be the culprit.

 However, only polygons1 that touch the outer line of the intersection polygon2 are affected, (but not all of them).
 I zoomed all the way in, and they still touch.

-#5 Updated by Maximilian Krambach over 4 years ago
+#5 Updated by Maximilian Krambach about 5 years ago

 I looked further on a failing geometry1 (FID 2883 in shrublands).
 This geometry1 has no vertices in common with the geometry2 it intersects, and returns NoGeometry on intersection, even if it is the only feature in a shapefile.

 If I snap two vertices1 to their respective nearest vertex2, the intersection returns a multipolygon.

-#6 Updated by Mattias Lindman over 4 years ago
+#6 Updated by Mattias Lindman about 5 years ago